The Best Companion Plants For Collard Greens

 Here are 5 different images of collards companion plants from Pinterest:

-• Collards and onions: Onions help to repel pests that can harm collards, such as cabbageworms and aphids.
-Image of Collards and onions companion planting
+- Collards and onions: Onions help to repel pests that can harm collards, such as cabbageworms and aphids.

-• Collards and potatoes: Potatoes and collards do not compete for the same nutrients, so they can be planted together without sacrificing the growth of either plant.
-Image of Collards and potatoes companion planting
+- Collards and potatoes: Potatoes and collards do not compete for the same nutrients, so they can be planted together without sacrificing the growth of either plant.

-• Collards and beans: Beans fix nitrogen in the soil, which can benefit collards and other plants.
-Image of Collards and beans companion planting
+- Collards and beans: Beans fix nitrogen in the soil, which can benefit collards and other plants.

-• Collards and carrots: Carrots help to repel the pests that can harm collards, such as cabbageworms and aphids.
-Image of Collards and carrots companion planting
+- Collards and carrots: Carrots help to repel the pests that can harm collards, such as cabbageworms and aphids.

-• Collards and tomatoes: Tomatoes help to repel nematodes, which can harm collards.
-Image of Collards and tomatoes companion planting
+- Collards and tomatoes: Tomatoes help to repel nematodes, which can harm collards.

 Post a Comment for "The Best Companion Plants For Collard Greens"